mostafijur566/blog_app_flutter/README.md

-## Blogo - A blog app where an user can share post and comment.
+## Blogo - Blog app in flutter

+A blog app where an user can share post and comment.